RayC2000/Keyboard-Functioning-BIOS/README.md

-This Assembly script is a keyboard functioning BIOS
+This Assembly script is a keyboard functioning bootloader